ntaylor0000/google-data-analytics-professional-certificate/5 - Analyze Data to Answer Questions/Module 4/README.md

 **File Summary**
+- Test your knowledge on data calculations (Practice Quiz: 100%)
+- Test your knowledge on pivot tables (Practice Quiz: 100%)
+- Test your knowledge on SQL calculations (Practice Quiz: 100%)
-- Test your knowledge on (Practice Quiz: 100%)
+- Test your knowledge on using SQL with temporary tables (Practice Quiz: 100%)
 - Module 4 challenge (Graded Quiz: 100%)

 ## Module 4